 A trial will begin with the Crown prosecutor presenting his or her case to the judge.
 This includes calling all the Crown’s witnesses and introducing evidence.
 The Crown will attempt to prove guilt beyond a reasonable doubt.
-Your criminal defence lawyer will then have an opportunity to cross examine witnesses to cast doubts about what the trier of fact (Either a judge or Jury) has seen in the Crown’s evidence.
+Your criminal defence lawyer will then have an opportunity to cross examine witnesses to cast doubts about on the Crown’s evidence.

 The Defence then has the option to call their own witnesses and evidence.
-This will typically include calling your own witnesses and when beneficial also calling you to tell your story of what happened.
-Strategic decisions about what witnesses to call will usually be discussed with you prior to trial.
+This will typically include calling your witnesses and you to tell your story of what happened, but that possibility will be discussed with you before anything like that will occur.
 The Crown will get an opportunity to cross examine any witnesses the Defence calls, including you.

 Final arguments are made by both the Crown and the defence lawyer, at which point the judge may make his or her decision immediately.
-Often however, the judge will require some time to make his or her decision, and will adjourn the trial until the decision is ready.
-A decision may be given orally by a judge or presented in writing.
+Often however, the judge will require some time to make his or her decision, and will adjourn the trial until he or she is ready.
+A decision may be spoken by a judge or given by writing.

 Role of the Accused